• Skip to primary navigation

 Honey-roasted nuts served on a large baking sheet.

-Crunchy and salty-sweet, these honey-roasted nuts make a great homemade hostess gift - assuming you'll resist the temptation to polish them off by yourself!
+Crunchy and salty-sweet, these honey roasted nuts make an excellent homemade hostess gift - assuming you'll resist the temptation to polish them off yourself!

 Course: Snack